 The Social Worker provides a variety of child welfare services to children, youth and to their biological and foster families with the purpose of achieving the permanency, safety and well-being.

-- Serves as the lead worker for an interdisciplinary team to assess and monitor a client’s needs, ensure that services are provided, and recommend a permanency goal;
+- Serves as the lead worker for an interdisciplinary team that assesses and monitors clients’ needs, makes informed permanency recommendation and ensures that necessary services are provided to achieve permanency;

-- Assesses needs of clients, biological and foster families and develops plans to address those needs;
+- Assesses needs of children and youth, biological and foster families and develops plans to address those needs;

 - Works with foster and biological families toward the attainment of permanency goal;

-- Represents clients’ cases in court and provides status updates regarding the child’s and/or the families’ psycho-social progress and LAYC’s compliance with recommendations contained in the case plan, court-orders, treatment plans, etc;
+- Represents clients’ cases in court and provides status updates regarding the child’s and/or the families’ psycho-social progress and Latin American Youth Center’s (LAYC)’s compliance with recommendations contained in the case plan, court-orders, and treatment plans

 - Responds to crisis situations and is part of rotating on call system;